The Curse of the Cat People: Cast

-Awards

 Production

-The Curse of the Cat People, which began production at the RKO Gower Street studios in Hollywood on August 26, 1943 and stopped on October 4 of that year, with additional shooting in the week of November 21, marked two directorial debuts.
+The film, which began production at the RKO Gower Street studios in Hollywood on August 26, 1943, and wrapped on October 4, with additional shooting the week of November 21, marked two directorial debuts.
 Gunther von Fritsch had only directed short subjects to that time, so the film marked his feature debut, but when he fell behind schedule, having gotten only halfway through the screenplay in the 18 days of filming that had been allocated, the studio assigned film editor Robert Wise to take over, which earned him his first directorial credit.
-When it wrapped, the film, which had done some location shooting at Malibou Lake, California, was nine days behind schedule, and had cost so much that its budget was raised from $147,000 to $212,000.
-As was usual with Lewton's films, the tight budget demanded the re-use of sets, here from Orson Welles' The Magnificent Ambersons (1942), as had already been done with the predecessor Cat People.
+By the end of filming, the film, which had done some location shooting at Malibou Lake, California, was nine days behind schedule, and its budget had to be increased from $147,000 to $212,000.
+As was typical with Lewton's films, the tight budget demanded that sets be repurposed from other RKO productions, in this case those of Orson Welles' The Magnificent Ambersons (1942), which had also provided sets for Cat People.

-Although sharing some of the same cast and characters and marketed as a sequel to 1942's Cat People, the film has little relationship to the earlier one.
-RKO studio executives wanted to cash in on the success of the first film, and insisted on keeping the title, despite producer Val Lewton's desire to change it to Amy and Her Friend.
-Lewton had incorporated elements of his own life into the film, integrating autobiographical details from his childhood, such as the party invitations that are "mailed" by putting them into a hollow tree.
-Lewton also grew up not far from Tarrytown, where the story is set, and was fond of ghost stories such as "The Headless Horseman" (Washington Irving's "The Legend of Sleepy Hollow") which is cited in The Curse of the Cat People.
+Although the film was marketed as a sequel to Cat People (1942) and had four of the same actors (three of whom played the same characters in both films), The Curse of the Cat People has little in common with the earlier film.
+RKO studio executives wanted to cash in on the success of the first film and insisted on the title, despite producer Val Lewton's desire to change it to Amy and Her Friend.
+Lewton incorporated elements of his own life into the film, integrating autobiographical details from his childhood, such as the party invitations that are "mailed" by putting them into a hollow tree.
+Lewton also grew up not far from Tarrytown, where the story is set, and was fond of ghost stories such as "The Headless Horseman" (Washington Irving's "The Legend of Sleepy Hollow"), which is cited in The Curse of the Cat People.

-Studio executives were disappointed when Lewton screened his final cut for them, and insisted on some additional scenes, such as the one of the boys chasing a black cat, being filmed and inserted into the picture.
-At the same time, some details which were crucial to the plot were lost in the re-editing necessary to accommodate the new scenes.
+Studio executives were disappointed when Lewton first screened the film for them, and they insisted on some additional scenes, such as that of the boys chasing a black cat in the park, being filmed and inserted into the picture.
+Some details that were crucial to the plot were lost in the re-editing necessary to accommodate the new scenes.